 - Restructure the Lecture: Determine the smallest units of content that can be given and remain coherent (often referred to as “chunking”).
 For each small section of information, reframe the content to answer a question.
 By focusing on question-driven lectures, students are more likely to engage in answering the questions.
 Using questions for structuring lectures also allows many strategies to be employed to increase student engagement through analysis and discussion.
 For example, asking a question at the beginning of a new segment of lecture and then having students make a prediction about the question as it pertains to the content can increase student interest and engagement as they seek validation for their prediction (Lang 2016).
 Alternatively, you could use the same question and have students brainstorm possible answers in pairs or small groups.
 Either method helps students determine their prior knowledge and has them think critically about the topic.

 - Add Active Learning Breaks: Approximately every 15-20 minutes provide students with a break from lecture by providing activities that allow students to incorporate the new lecture information into their knowledge on the topic.
-These activities can be individual or group strategies that occur at the beginning of the class (to active prior knowledge), the middle of class (to have students use or interact differently with the new information), or at the end of class (to reflect on their learning or ideas that are still confusing).
+These activities can be individual or group strategies that occur at the beginning of the class (to activate prior knowledge), the middle of class (to have students use or interact differently with the new information), or at the end of class (to reflect on their learning or ideas that are still confusing).
 For specific strategies, explore these techniques:

 - Student Questions and Feedback: Finally, create methods for students to submit small assignments or questions to gain better understanding of what topics or skills students are struggling to understand.
 These assignments could also prompt students for their opinions of the different techniques that are being used in lecture.
 Common strategies for asking for student questions or feedback include: